DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ``__atomic_thread_fence`` must be used for patches that need to be merged in 20.08 onwards.
 This change will not introduce any performance degradation.

-* bus: The ``dev->device.numa_node`` field is set by each bus driver for every device it manages to indicate on which NUMA node this device lies.
-  When this information is unknown, the assigned value is not consistent across the bus drivers.
-  In DPDK 22.11, the default value will be set to -1 by all bus drivers when the NUMA information is unavailable.

 * kni: The KNI kernel module and library are not recommended for use by new applications - other technologies such as virtio-user are recommended instead.
   Following the DPDK technical board